 Learn More About Animal Bites and Dog Bites in Indianapolis

 Have you had a scary experience with a dog in your neighborhood?
 If you’re wondering whether you might have a case to bring against the owner of said dog, you may wish to review your legal rights as well as the responsibilities of pet owners in Indiana.
-To learn more about this important area of the law, call us today or fill out the contact form on our website.
+To learn more about this important area of the law, contact us today.